parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/living-with-parkinsons.md

   - <a href="/learn/living-with-parkinsons/optimising-wellbeing/social-and-spiritual-life" class="internal-link">_Social & Spiritual Life_</a>
   - <a href="/learn/living-with-parkinsons/optimising-wellbeing/dealing-with-stress-and-challenges" class="internal-link">_Dealing With Stress & Challenges_</a>
   - <a href="/learn/living-with-parkinsons/optimising-wellbeing/lifestyle-factors" class="internal-link">_Lifestyle Factors_</a>

+- _**Practical Advice**_ Parkinson’s can affect day-to-day activities.
+But, there is lots of support available and there are many strategies you can try yourself.
+This section is about being aware of your options and ‘problem solving’ rather than medical aspects.

+Remember, asking for help is not a weakness.
+Part of managing your condition involves knowing when and how to find help.
+Asking for help can be difficult, but most people want to be helpful but may not know how.

-- _**Practical Advice**_ This page addresses many practical issues you may come across when living with Parkinson’s, including:
+This page addresses many practical issues you may come across when living with Parkinson’s, including:
   - <a href="/learn/living-with-parkinsons/practical-advice/appointments-and-hospital-stays" class="internal-link">_Appointments & Hospital Stays_</a>
   - <a href="/learn/living-with-parkinsons/practical-advice/appointments-and-hospital-stays" class="internal-link">_Finances_</a>
   - <a href="/learn/living-with-parkinsons/practical-advice/hobbiess-and-pets" class="internal-link">_Hobbies & Pets_</a>